 - The US dollar is strong, my buying power will go further.
 Sorry to say but most property is priced in USD.
 This makes things consistent if you are a US buyer but hard if you are not.
 There is a small leeway with negotiating but if you want your USD to go further you can buy from a developer that traditionally sells to Mexicans or the property is priced in pesos.
 Usually in the center of Playa property is priced in USD.

 - I want a house on the beach.
 Don’t we all!
 But there is a very limited supply and you should expect to pay over $1,000,000.
 Sorry to burst your dreams.
 But the good news is you might be able to live outside of Playa Del Carmen in another area on the beach.
+See our article and video here about beachfront property in the Riviera Maya.
 See our map and article of popular places expats like to move to.

 - The property is only 10 minutes to the beach!
 Many real estate ads say this.
 This is true by car, in fact almost all of Playa Del Carmen is 10 minutes to the beach by car.
 So this description is about useless.
 The reality is you need to check out developments and see what areas are like before getting all excited to live so close to the beach.

 - Kitchen not included.
 Some of the planned communities called fraccionamientos will deliver a basic concrete box of a house.
 The models are fully furnished complete with kitchen counters and closets.
 But you often have to add those things to the base price.
 When you tour model houses you have to be clear to ask what is included.